GeoscienceAustralia/hazimp/docs/user_guide.rst

     permutation, and the number of permuations.

     *groupby*
     The field name in the exposure data by which the assets will be grouped.

     *iterations*
-    The number of iterations to perform
+    The number of iterations to perform.
+Default is 1000 iterations

+    *quantile*
+    The quantile to represent the "worst-case" result.
+Default=0.95 (95th percentile)

 Example::

  - exposure_permutation:
      groupby: MB_CODE
      iterations: 1000

+The resulting output calculates a mean loss per building from all permutations, as well as a "worst-case" loss, which is the permutation that provides the highest mean loss over all buildings.
+In reality, we actually use the 95th percentile of the mean loss to determine the "worst-case" event.
+The values are stored in an attribute with the suffix '_max' appended.

 Aggregation
 ~~~~~~~~~~~